Why Bhangarh Gets So Quiet in the Evening

 The Archaeological Survey of India (ASI) prohibits entry into the fort complex from sunset to sunrise.
 Warning boards at the site make this clear, and the restriction is treated as an official rule, not a suggestion.

+That matters more than people realize.
 Because the moment visitors leave, the soundscape collapses.

 No more:

-footsteps in groups
+– Footsteps in groups

-casual movement through the ruins
+– Casual movement through the ruins

+The shift is abrupt.
 And abrupt silence always feels stronger than gradual silence.

 The Silence Feels Unnatural Because Human Activity Stops All at Once

 In most places, evening quiet develops gradually.
+At Bhangarh, it drops.

 That’s a different experience.